Is ‘holistic’ pet food safer?

-The word holistic started gaining popularity in the late 1960’s and has been increasing in popularity ever since.
+The word holistic started gaining traction in the late 1960’s and has been increasing in popularity ever since.
 The word has many different meanings to many different people.
-For most, the word brings about thoughts of wholesome, healthy, natural, fresh, etc. As consumers, we’re conditioned to think holistic represents at least some level of quality, purity, or healthfulness of a pet food product bearing the term.
+For most, the word brings about thoughts of wholesome, healthy, natural, fresh, etc. It’s evolved to invoke an emotional response to pet owners.
+As such, we’re conditioned to think holistic represents at least some level of quality, purity, or healthfulness of a pet food product bearing the term.
 It gives us a sense of confidence and trust in the product.
 But what is special about pet food packaging that proudly claims the product is holistic?
 Are there any guarantees?

-The Meriam Websters dictionary has two definitions of the word holistic:
+Let’s start by looking up the word in the Meriam Websters dictionary.
+It lists two definitions of the word holistic:

 characterized by comprehension of the parts of something as intimately interconnected and explicable only by reference to the whole.